Our 7th annual Summer Seminar will be held at the Fairmont Empress Hotel in Victoria, BC from June 19–22, 2016.

 2. Excellence in International Education Marketing Award

 This award recognizes excellence and success in support of the education export sector in British Columbia and in the marketing of our world-class education system.
+Note: For this award, individuals, teams, programs or ideas can be nominated.

 3. Rising Star in International Education Award